benighted/mongres/README.md

         ]
       }

-Multiple sync objects (the container of `source`, `target`, and `operations`) in the same file will be executed sequentially as defined.
+Multiple sync objects (the container of `source`, `target`, and `operations`) in the same file and the `operations` within each one will be executed sequentially as defined.
 Other files in the syncs folder may be ran concurrently.

 ### TODO:
 * Add postgres target and mongo source options.